integr8ly/integreatly-operator/test-cases/README.md

 4. Once the automated test is working and running as part of the nightly pipeline the related test case should be:

-   - flagged as automated by setting the `automated` tag
+   - Flag the test cases as automated by setting the `automated` tag
-   - the **Steps** and **Prerequisites** section should be removed because new changes should be done directly to the automated test
-   - and add the link to to the automated test in the test case
+   - Add the link to to the automated test in the test case

 Example: [MR!63](https://gitlab.cee.redhat.com/integreatly-qe/integreatly-test-cases/merge_requests/63)